Iraneus/betamedneed/_services/patients.md

 ![Support patient](/images/illustrations/patient.jpg)

-This is currently available to all public sector employees.
+Patient must be recommended by a medical care provider.
+This service is currently available to all public sector employees.
 Employees of private sector organizations can be considered on a case by case basis.

 Contact MedNeed support to make request.